conceptreply-de/cratedb-demo/README.md

 PGUSER=system psql -h localhost -f tools/data/germany.sql
 PGUSER=system psql -h localhost -f tools/data/switzerland.sql
 ```

+After this you can stop port-forward running in another terminal.

 You can execute any query that database supports that same way: